In 1997, when I was 10, David Blaine’s first special “Street Magic” aired and it completely entranced me.

 If you’re an experienced magician, tell me about how you got started in the comments below!

-And before you go, you might like some of my guides to my favorite, classic card tricks.
+And before you go, you might like some of my guides to my favourite, classic card tricks.